Emacs, Perl, and Jupyter

 I hope I didn’t forget any steps and that it work for others.

-Thanks to Zakariyya Mughal, author of Devel::IPerl
+Thanks to Zakariyya Mughal, author of Devel::IPerl, for his advice

 and his work.